JohannesSKunz/reMarkable_dailyCalender/README.md

 ## Overview

-My simple-to-use landscape calendar made for reMarkable; easily customize with some basic excel and latex skills.
+My simple-to-use pdf landscape calendar made for reMarkable; easily customize with some basic excel and latex skills.

 *Features*
 - Landscape
 - Only work days
-- Pre-filed Dates
+- Pre-filled dates
+- Table of content: jump between months
 - Links to monthly todos (click the month on the top right)
-- Table of content: jump between months

 *Example month*
 ![Month_example](Month_example.png)